lhelms2/howto_rtd/docs/source/maintain.rst

       :alt: GitHub menu bar
       :width: 700

-4. Click the green "New issue" button in the top-right to initiate a new issue.
+4. Click the green **New issue** button in the top-right to initiate a new issue.

    .. image:: images/new-issue-button.png
       :alt: GitHub new issue button
       :width: 400

 5. Fill in the Title with a brief description of the modification requested.
 6. Fill in the Comment section with a detailed description of requested modification.
-You can also directly mention someone using the @ button.
+You can also use @ to directly mention someone.
-7. Once the Issue description is thoroughly filled out, click the green "Submit new issue" button towards the bottom-right.
+7. Once the Issue description is thoroughly filled out, click the green **Submit new issue** button towards the bottom-right.

    .. image:: images/issue-submit.png
       :alt: GitHub issue submit window